vikchupak/AWS/k8s/index.md

       - Servers are added based on the need to run containers
       - Pay only for what your system actually consuming
       - **1 node per pod**
+        - This is why fargate NOT suitable for
+            - Stateful apps
+            - Deamon sets
 - **Elastic Kubernetes Service (EKS)** - managed k8s service. **Original k8s in AWS**
   - Create EKS cluster containing all the services to manage the containers
   - EKS deploys and manages k8s Control Plane Nodes with all required services/processes